Code for Leasing Business Premises in England and Wales 2007

 Check that the lease requires the landlord to bear the service charge costs for any unlet units at the building.

 Unless the heads of terms expressly state otherwise, the lease should only require the tenant to hand back the premises in the same condition as when the lease was granted.
 A covenant to keep the property in repair includes an obligation to put the property into repair if it is in a state of disrepair at the start of the lease (Proudfoot v Hart (1890) 25 QBD 42).
-A covenant to keep the premises in repair may therefore fall foul of the 2007 Code, if the premises are actually in disrepair when the lease is granted.
+A covenant to keep the premises in repair may therefore fall foul of the Lease Code 2007, if the premises are actually in disrepair when the lease is granted.

 The Occupier's Guide recommends instructing surveyors to prepare a formal photographic schedule of condition to record the state of the premises at the beginning of the lease.
 The Occupier's Guide does not state which party should bear the cost of preparing a schedule of condition.